Sign In Register

 Healthcare Facilities82

-Fresno has an average annual temperature of 52°F (11°C).
+Fresno experiences four distinct seasons with an average annual temperature of 52°F (11°C).
 Winters average 28°F in January while summers reach 73°F in July.
-Annual precipitation is 39.6 inches.
-The area enjoys 275 sunny days per year.
+The area gets 275 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 39.6 inches.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 808 feet.

 Temperature